 How can we keep track of progress toward the therapy threshold?

 If you use WebPT for your EMR platform, each Medicare beneficiary’s allowable amount for PT, OT, and/or SLPs services is tracked on his or her patient chart.
 Furthermore, you can verify the patient’s current amount usage by contacting your Medicare Administrative Contractor (MAC).
-You can find your MAC’s contact info here.
+You can find your MAC’s contact info on this page.

 Qualified Medicare Beneficiary (QMB) Program